-I’m here to talk to you today about the santoku knife in particular though so onwards we go…
+I’m here to talk to you today about the Santoku knife in particular though so onwards we go…

 Interestingly enough it also comes with an edge keeper sheath so you can store it in your drawers without the edge of the blade getting nicked or damaged.
 Some of the relatively more expensive ones don’t have this option as standard.

-The blade itself is a hollow-edged, which is usually popular in busy kitchens so that food does not stick to the side when slicing.
+The blade itself is hollow-edged, which is usually popular in busy kitchens so that food does not stick to the side when slicing.

-As standard it comes with a 25 year guarantee, so if there are any problems you run into construction wise you’re covered!
+As standard, it comes with a 25-year guarantee, so if there are any problems you run into construction-wise you’re covered!